Joshua David Nelson

 Joshua

-• Gregg du Plessis says
+Gregg du Plessis

 Thanks a million.

-5. Craig Misak says
+5. Craig Misak Avatar

 Sorta on this topic sorry to hijack it somewhere else a bit.
 But curious if you know of a way to mask the data in the notification email? lets say I want o indicate data has been submitted but not disclose it in the email itself.
 But still maintain the full record in the entry via WP login.